kiyoungsun/Example/README.md

-# Processed results of a INPE scintillation dataset
+# Processed results from INPE scintillation dataset

 Here are the processed results used in the paper: